 Amazon Echo is a brand of smart speakers including Echo Dot/Tap/Look/Show/Spot/Plus created by Amazon.
-Similar to Google Home, Apple HomePod, these speakers are capable of controlling your home devices and doing lots of tasks through voice interaction such as adjusting the thermostat, offering weather report, real time traffic info, etc. All these are done through the intelligent voice assistant called Alexa.
+Similar to Google Home, Apple HomePod, these kinds of speakers are capable of controlling your home devices.
+And they can do lots of tasks through voice interaction.
+Such as adjusting the thermostat, offering weather report, real time traffic info.
+All these are done through the intelligent voice assistant called Alexa.
 After its first release in 2014, it quickly become widely available in the market in 2015.

-As a smart speaker, Echo can not only make your home a more smart space, but also provide you awesome experience of listening to podcasts, audiobooks, music.
+As a smart speaker, Echo can makes your home more smart.
+Also, it provides you awesome experience of listening to podcasts, audiobooks, music.
 It supports many music services like Amazon Music, Spotify, Pandora, iHeartRadio, TuneIn.
 But can you connect Apple Music to amazon Echo as it doesn't seem to exist on the speaker?
 Here we will walk you through with the all the helpful tips blow.

 Part 1.
 Connect to Apple Music to Amazon Echo Through Bluetooth

 Apple Music doesn't come with the Amazon Echo by default and we still don't when it will be available on Echo.
 But don't worry, it doesn't mean that you can't let Alexa to Play Apple Music for you.
-With the Bluetooth support, you can directly connect your Echo to your iPhone or any other mobiles phones or computers as a Bluetooth speaker with some Alexa commands and a few steps.
+With the Bluetooth support, you can directly connect your Echo to your iPhone or any other mobiles phones or computers with Alexa.
+It will work as a Bluetooth speaker.

 Step 1.
 Turn on the Bluetooth option on your Echo.
 To put Echo in Bluetooth mode, you can simply say 'Alexa, Pair'.

 Step 2.
 Pair your Bluetooth device to the Echo device.
 Make sure your device is within the range of your Amazon Echo.
-Then open your phone/computer, go to Settings > Bluetooth > You will see the Echo under the available devices tab, you can simply tap the Echo device to connect.
+Then open your phone/computer, go to Settings > Bluetooth.
+You will see the Echo under the available devices tab and you can simply tap the Echo device to connect.
 Or you can say 'Alexa, Connected to Bluetooth'.

 Step 3.
 Start streaming Apple Music from your phone/computer to Echo.
-After that, you just need to play the music you want and everything playing on your phone will be automatically streamed to the Echo.
+After that, you just need to play the music you want.
+Everything playing on your phone will be automatically streamed to the Echo.

 Step 4.
 To stop the connection, you can say 'Alexa, disconnect'.

-Note: If paired with multiple devices, the Echo speaker will only connect to the most recently paired one.
+Note: If paired with many devices, the Echo speaker will only connect to the most recently paired one.

 Part 2.
 How to Link Apple Music to Amazon Echo to Play Easily with Alexa

-Bluetooth offers a feasible and pretty good way to listen to Apple Music, but it is not perfect.
-Sometimes it is just no so convenient because you have to carry your mobile phone/computer on all the time.
+Bluetooth offers a workable and pretty good way to listen to Apple Music, but it is not perfect.
+Sometimes it is not so convenient because you have to carry your mobile phone/computer on all the time.
 Is it possible to upload Apple M4P files to Echo so that they will be supported natively by Alexa?

 Many users may doubt this because all Apple Music files are in an encrypted format M4P with FairPlay DRM protection.
 Under DRM protection, the digital music files are only playable within Apple's ecosystem like iPod, iPhone or iPad.
 That is right.
 But with the development of technology, removing DRM protection is not a new thing anymore.
 And it is totally legal as long as you are use it for personal.
 DRmare Audio Converter for Mac/Windows is one of the best tools come in this situation for rescue.